Sivananda Saraswati: Founding the Divine Life Society

 Sivananda founded the Divine Life Society in 1936 on the banks of the Ganges River, distributing spiritual literature for free.
 Early disciples included Satyananda Saraswati, founder of Satyananda Yoga.

 In 1945, he created the Sivananda Ayurvedic Pharmacy, and organised the All-world Religions Federation.
 He established the All-world Sadhus Federation in 1947 and the Yoga-Vedanta Forest Academy in 1948.
 He called his yoga the Yoga of Synthesis, combining the Four Yogas of Hinduism (Karma Yoga, Bhakti Yoga, Jnana Yoga, Rāja Yoga), for action, devotion, knowledge, and meditation respectively.

 Sivananda travelled extensively on a major tour in 1950, and set up branches of the Divine Life Society throughout India.
-He vigorously promoted and disseminated his vision of yoga, to the extent that his detractors nicknamed him "Swami Propagandananda".
-His Belgian devotee André Van Lysebeth wrote that his critics "disapproved of both his modern methods of diffusion, and his propagation of yoga on such a grand scale to the general public", explaining that Sivananda was advocating a practice that everybody could do, combining "some asanas, a little pranayama, a little meditation and bhakti; well, a little of everything".
+He vigorously promoted and disseminated his vision of yoga, adopting modern techniques to such an extent that he gained the nickname 'Swami Propagandananda'.
+His Belgian devotee André Van Lysebeth wrote that his critics "disapproved of both his modern methods of diffusion and his propagation of yoga on such a grand scale to the general public", explaining that Sivananda was advocating a practice that everybody could do, combining "some asanas, a little pranayama, a little meditation and bhakti; well, a little of everything".

+The 9th All-India Divine Life Convention was held at Venkatagiri on March 16, 1957, which was presided by Sathya Sai Baba and attended by Satchidananda Saraswati and Swami Sadananda.

 Vegetarianism

 Sivananda insisted on a strict lacto-vegetarian diet for moral and spiritual reasons, arguing that "meat-eating is highly deleterious to health".
-His Divine Life Society thus advocates a vegetarian diet.
+Divine Life Society thus advocates a vegetarian diet.